TerragonDE/OpenFOAM/README.md

 5. Visualize case in a second terminal in the root case folder: paraFoam

 -- General

+file turbulenceProperties is renamed to momentumTransport since OpenFOAM v10. content is the same!

 OpenFOAM boundary conditions overview: https://www.openfoam.com/documentation/user-guide/a-reference/a.4-standard-boundary-conditions